Vandenberg Space Launch Complex 3: SLC-3E

 It was reported in 2003 that SLC-3E would be overhauled to serve as a launch platform for the Atlas V. Renovations of SLC-3E began after a January 2004 ground breaking ceremony.
 Along with other work, the Mobile Service Tower roof was raised by approximately 30 ft to a height of 239 ft to accommodate an Atlas V 500 series vehicle with its larger payload fairing.
 In July 2004, Lockheed Martin announced the arrival of the fourth and final segment of the fixed launch platform (FLP).
 The segments had been transported from a fabrication facility in Oak Hill, FL, 3500 mi away.
 The largest segment weighed 90 tons and was "thought to be the biggest over-the-road shipment ever attempted cross-country."
 In February 2005, the activation team handed over the launch pad to the operational team, marking the end of major reconstruction.
 The first Atlas V launch from SLC-3E took place at 10:02 GMT on March 13, 2008.

 United Launch Alliance (ULA) inherited the pad in December 2006 when the company was formed as the joint venture of Lockheed Martin and Boeing, and continued to use it to fly Atlas V rockets.
-In October 2015 ULA announced that the pad would be updated to accommodate the upcoming Vulcan rocket, with the pad then being able to launch either Atlas V or Vulcan.
-The final Atlas V launch from the pad took place on 10 November 2022, carrying the JPSS-2 satellite.
-The first flight of Vulcan from SLC-3E is anticipated to be in 2023.
+In October 2015 ULA announced that the pad would be updated to accommodate the upcoming Vulcan Centaur rocket, with the pad then being able to launch either Atlas V or Vulcan.
+The final Atlas V launch from the pad took place on November 10, 2022, carrying the JPSS-2 satellite.
+The first flight of Vulcan from SLC-3E was anticipated to be in 2023, but Vulcan has been delayed and the first flight from SLC-3E is now expected in 2025.
+As of December 2024 Conversion work to support Vulcan Centaur is ongoing and completion is expected in 2025.

-Launch history (3E)

 SLC-3W

 SLC-3W was originally built for Atlas-Agena launches and the first flight off the pad was the launch of Samos 1 on October 11, 1960.
 The facility was extensively damaged 11 months later when Samos 3's booster exploded on the pad, but it was repaired quickly and hosted its next launch slightly under two months afterwards.

-In 1962-63, the pad was converted for Thor-Agena use and was the primary launching site for Corona reconnaissance satellites for the next decade.
+In 1962–63, the pad was converted for Thor-Agena use and was the primary launching site for Corona reconnaissance satellites for the next decade.
 After the Corona program ended in 1972, SLC-3W was converted back to support Atlases, this time flights of refurbished Atlas E/F missiles.
 The final such launch took place in 1995.

 SpaceX initially planned to use SLC-3W for the Falcon 1 launch vehicle but switched to SLC-4E with Falcon 9.